randovania/randovania/README.md

 ### Setup

+Getting started:
    1. Clone this repository
    2. Open a terminal in the repository root
    3. Run the following file:
       1. Windows: `tools/prepare_virtual_env.bat`
       2. Linux/macOS: `tools/prepare_virtual_env.sh`
    4. You should see "Setup finished successfully." visible when the command finishes.

 In order to start Randovania, open:
    1. Windows: `tools/start_client.bat`
    2. Linux/macOS: `tools/start_client.sh`

-Alternatively, install requirements.txt to run tests or server.
+In order to run the tests:
+   1. Run both "Getting started" and "Start Randovania" steps.
+   2. Activate the virtual env.
+Check start_client.bat/sh for details.
+   3. Run `python -m pip install -r requirements.txt`.
+   4. Run `python -m pytest test`.

+In order to run the server:
+   1. Run both "Getting started" and "Start Randovania" steps.
+   2. Activate the virtual env.
+Check start_client.bat/sh for details.
+   3. Run `python -m pip install -r requirements.txt`.
+   4. Run `python tools/prepare_dev_server_config.py` once.
+   5. If you wish to use any Discord functionality, you'll need to create an app in Discord and fill both ids in `tools/dev-server-configuration.json`.
+   6. Run the server with `tools/start_dev_server.bat` and the client with `tools/start_debug_client.bat`.

 Suggested IDE: [PyCharm Community](https://www.jetbrains.com/pycharm/download/)

 # Documentation